 Opposite-day Muslims, who assign xenophobia to anyone who challenges their barbaric war-lord religion, described in the Kuran and Hadith, issuing life-threatening fatwas of xenophobia to “infidels” from other beliefs or independent thinkers.

-Opposite-day racists, black people, who keep aligning themselves with the very religion that shipped them from Africa to the United States and made slavery legal, still blaming white people for their unwillingness to submit to career-criminal adulation, yielding newfound populism of unacceptable and unconstitutional segregation even Martin-Luther King disavowed.
+Opposite-day racists, black aggressors portraying to be victims, who keep aligning themselves with the very religion that shipped them from Africa to the United States and made slavery legal, still blaming white people for their unwillingness to submit to career-criminal adulation, yielding newfound populism of unacceptable and unconstitutional segregation even Martin-Luther King disavowed.

 Opposite-day fan-boys of sustainability, while sustainability does not exist anywhere in the universe.
 Blissfully ignoring the rules of renewal expanding the fractal of human ingenuity in tune with nature.

 Opposite-day impact investors, who know nothing about the laws of nature that actually define what impacts humanity.

 Opposite-day traders calling themselves investors, who know nothing about the investible asset but are willing to bet on how little the general public knows about the investible company.
 Modern-day scalpers who subsequently bet on the aberrations of said miscomprehension, and jump off quickly when the fog clears.
 Leeching pur sang.

 Opposite-day politicians, who proclaim to be the voice of the people, chosen to protect our collective interests, as they rake in pay-to-play dollars from corporations chasing vile-maxims of corporate self-interest.

 Opposite-day scientists, who, as they revel in consequence from an existing normalization of truth, become rebels without a cause.
 All while the job of real scientists is to study and discover new normalizations of nature’s, rather than manmade, truth.